Vladimir9595/3D-Portfolio/README.md

 import { OrbitControls, Preload, useGLTF } from '@react-three/drei'
 ```

-After that we can give a look in the [React-Three-Fiber](https://docs.pmnd.rs/react-three-fiber/getting-started/introduction) to optimize the quality of lights and orbits for the 3D model
+After that you can give a look in the [React-Three-Fiber](https://docs.pmnd.rs/react-three-fiber/getting-started/introduction) to optimize the quality of lights and orbits for the 3D model

 ## Add Loader

-We can add a loader to the Canvas component to wait the 3D model is loaded.
+You can add a loader to the Canvas component to wait the 3D model is loaded.

-In the Loader.jsx we can import the Html component from the package **@react-three/drei** to add a loader in the Canvas component.
+In the Loader.jsx you can import the Html component from the package **@react-three/drei** to add a loader in the Canvas component.

 ```bash
 import { Html, useProgress } from '@react-three/drei'